andytolle/benchmark-itw-v1-plan/README.md

 Current Large Language Model (LLM) evaluation methods are failing businesses by creating a dangerous disconnect between benchmark scores and real-world performance.
 From talks with companies, I get the impression this gap seems to be driven by four critical domains, of which users and developpers alike underestimate the impact on LLMs performances **In The Wild**:

 *   **The Unquantified Impact of Quantization:** The effect of model compression on core reasoning abilities is not being measured, leaving businesses unsure about the performance of smaller, more efficient models.
-*   **Erosion of Synthesis and Accuracy:** As context windows fill with irrelevant information ("noise"), a model's ability to synthesize information and maintain accuracy degrades, a scenario common in real-world document analysis.
+*   **Erosion of Synthesis and Accuracy:** As context windows fill with progressively growing irrelevant information ("noise"), a model's ability to synthesize information and maintain accuracy degrades.
+It's a common scenario in real-world document analysis, but the context size where the model starts to degrade is often unknown.
 *   **Inability to Generate Structured Output:** Many models fail to reliably produce the structured data formats (like JSON or XML) that are mandatory for successful automation.
 *   **Data Contamination in Public Benchmarks:** Widespread data contamination in public benchmarks renders many scores untrustworthy and not indicative of true performance.